 Each application is assessed on an individual basis and entrance will be dependent on a range of criteria.
 External candidates will be required to spend some time in school before the offer of a place is confirmed.

 Years 7 to 11

 The Entrance Exams, for both current and prospective students, are held in January, although it is possible to sit them at other times during the academic year.
 Scholarships may be available to suitable candidates.
 The entry examination is an online CAT4 test administered by GL Assessments.
-Practice tests are available from our Admissions Registrar.

 The offer of a place will be based on the attainment of acceptable results in written examinations in verbal, non-verbal and quantitative reasoning, a short creative writing exercise, and a test in French (for those who have previously studied this subject) for setting purposes.
 There is no language test for those students entering Year 7.
 The Language Department will assess the students within the first couple of weeks of the new term and set them accordingly.
 Entry will also depend upon a parent and student interview with the Headmaster, and satisfactory references from previous schools.

 Years 12 to 13

 Admission for ALL students, both internal and external, is dependent upon GCSE results and satisfactory school reports.
 Students should achieve at least a Grade 7 in the subjects they wish to pursue at A Level and have gained Grade 4 in English and Mathematics.